Gong-yinxuan/carebridge/README.md

      raw code)

-4. **`security/`** — `SECURITY.md` documents the security and PDPA design, grounded in the actual access-control code in `backend/`.
-The `CareBridge_Safety_Access_Design_EN.svg` diagrams (data classification, access matrix, secure data flow, Q&A defence) were produced separately and are kept consistent with the code — the access matrix covers the three roles implemented in `backend_logic.py` (family, CHA, hospital).
+4. **`security/`** — `SECURITY.md` documents the security and PDPA design, grounded in the actual access-control code in `backend/`. diagrams (data classification, access matrix, secure data flow) were produced separately and are kept consistent with the code — the access matrix covers the three roles implemented in `backend_logic.py` (family, CHA, hospital).